 - The Philadelphia Interfaith Hospitality Network provides food and diapers to families in need.
 Call 215-247-4663 and press 8# to speak to a staff person.
-Hours of operation are Tuesdays and Thursdays from 10am-5pm and Saturdays 10am-2pm.
+Hours of operation are Saturdays 11:30am-1:30pm by appointment.

 - Catholic Social Services provides emergency food and diapers through several locations in the City.